ngarciaiii/archived_blog/_posts/2022-05-19-Black Belt Text-Fu.markdown

 ## Vim, short for vi + IMproved

-I didn't know there's a text editor ***vi***, but apparently Vim is the imrpoved version.
+I didn't know there's a text editor ***vi***, but apparently Vim is the improved version.
 Gonna play with vim for awhile and using the same sample.txt from previous exercise.

 ```bash
 # type colon key --> : literally in the vim to start something